bixbydevelopers/capsule-sample-bank/README.md

 <p align="Center">
   <img src="https://bixbydevelopers.com/dev/docs-assets/resources/dev-guide/bixby_logo_github-11221940070278028369.png">
   <br/>
-  <h1 align="Center">Bixby One-Step Transactions Sample</h1>
+  <h1 align="Center">Bixby One-Step Transactions and OAuth Sample</h1>
 </p>

 ## Overview

-This capsule is the the companion code to the Bixby [Simple One-Step Transactional Capsule](https://bixbydevelopers.com/dev/docs/sample-capsules/walkthroughs/simple-transactional) guide.
-This capsule allows one to do simple banking transactions e.g. transfer money.
-This advanced capsule demonstrates use of simple one-step [transactions](https://bixbydevelopers.com/dev/docs/dev-guide/developers/modeling.modeling-actions.transactional-workflows) and [OAuth](https://bixbydevelopers.com/dev/docs/dev-guide/developers/actions.using-oauth).
+This capsule enables users to perform basic banking transactions, such as money transfers.
+The capsule showcases the implementation of simple one-step transactions and OAuth authentication.

+To utilize this capsule, you must set up a server-side component to serve as the OAuth provider.
+Refer to the [viv-bank-server](/viv-bank-server/) directory for this purpose and follow the instructions provided in the [README](/viv-bank-server/README.md).
+Please note that you will need to modify the capsule's code and configuration to align with the settings configured in the server-side component.

 ---